 This is an unsettling statistic: according to the National Highway Transportation Safety Administration, the per-capita death rate for cyclists in Florida is 60 percent higher than the next closest state, Louisiana.
 There are 6.2 deaths per 100,000 people.

-Tampa-St. Petersburg exceeded even that with 7.0 per-capita deaths and was tagged with the glum label as most deadly city for cyclists.
+Tampa-St. Petersburg exceeded even that with 7.0 per-capita deaths and was tagged with the glum label as a most deadly city for cyclists.
 Jacksonville (6.0), Orlando (5.8), and Miami (5.4) didn’t fare much better, landing in second through fourth place.

 Florida, California, and Texas, which account for about 27 percent of the country’s population, claim 43 percent of cyclist deaths.

-Pam Fischer, author of a Governors Highway Safety Association report on cycling fatalities, cites a variety of factors, including elderly drivers, tourists who are not familiar with the roads, population density, texting, and, not surprisingly, alcohol.
+Pam Fischer, the author of a Governors Highway Safety Association report on cycling fatalities, cites a variety of factors, including elderly drivers, tourists who are not familiar with the roads, population density, texting, and, not surprisingly, alcohol.
 She says, “You kind of mush it all together, and it helps us explain as best we can what’s going on out there.”

 In fact, 22 percent of cyclists who are killed had a blood alcohol content of at least 0.08, and 12 percent of drivers involved in a bicycle-related accident had a BAC of at least 0.08.